JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 * https://github.com/JAlcocerT/ThreeBodies/tree/main/LogTo
 * https://openapi.logto.io/operation/operation-identifyuser

-You will need an account: https://cloud.logto.io/
+You will need an account: https://cloud.logto.io/ and some project to tinker with it, like this: https://github.com/JAlcocerT/ThreeBodies/tree/main/LogTo

 And follow these steps: